kyle-work/isitdicksbirthday.com/index.md

 ---
 layout: page
-tagline: Is it Dicks Birthday?
+tagline: It is not Dicks Birthday
 ---